 This notice applies to all employees, Board Members, fixed-term workers and contractors (hereafter ‘staff’).
-All your personal information will be treated in accordance with data protection law including the Data Protection Act 2018 and the General Data Protection Regulation (GDPR).
+All your personal information will be treated in accordance with UK data protection law.

-In terms of Data Protection legislation, Glasgow Clyde College, 690 Mosspark Road, Cardonald, Glasgow, G52 3AY, is the Data Controller for information it receives in relation to you and is registered with the Information Commissioner’s Office, registration number Z7497735.
+In terms of data protection legislation, Glasgow Clyde College, 690 Mosspark Road, Cardonald, Glasgow, G52 3AY, is the Controller for information it receives in relation to you and is registered with the Information Commissioner’s Office, registration number Z7497735.

 2 Purpose of the Privacy Notice

-- Explains the sources of the information which we hold:
+- Explains the sources of the information we hold

 3 Personal information processed under contract (and other lawful bases)

-Your personal data is being processed by the College as you are taking steps to become party to, have or have had a contract with us.
+Your personal data is processed by the College as you are taking steps to become party to, have or have had a contract with us.
 The College must use your personal information to fulfil its contractual obligations to you (outlined below).
-The College processes your special category ‘sensitive’ data, for example equalities and health data, where this is necessary for purposes related to employment law.
+The College processes your special category ‘sensitive’ data, for example equalities and health data, where this is necessary for purposes related to your employment.
 Without processing your information, it will not be possible for you to become a member of staff.

-The College may also process your personal data where we are legally required to, for example in the prevention and detection of crime, under legal obligation for example reporting of equalities data to government bodies or during our performance of a task carried out in the public interest or in the exercise of official authority, for example reporting to the Scottish Funding Council for audit purposes.
+The College will only process your personal data where we have a lawful basis to do so, for example under legal obligation in the prevention and detection of crime or reporting of equalities data to government bodies or during our performance of a task carried out in the public interest, for example reporting to the Scottish Funding Council for audit purposes.

 Special category ‘sensitive’ data processed by the College may include:

-- information collected during equalities monitoring such as ethnicity or religion, or in relation to your health are processed for the purposes of carrying out requirements incumbent on the College and you under employment law, using this specified lawful basis in data protection law
+- information collected during equalities monitoring such as ethnicity or religion, or in relation to your health for the purposes of carrying out requirements incumbent on the College and you under employment law

-- health data, where required, may be shared for the purpose of occupational medicine, where this service has been outsourced to a third party, again using this specified lawful basis in data protection law;
+- health data, where required, may be shared for the purpose of occupational medicine, where this service has been outsourced to a third party

-- certain equalities information may be shared to public sector bodies and unions in an anonymised form (your identifying information, for example name, data of birth, address is removed), for example to ensure equality of opportunity, under substantial public interest using relevant legislation such as the Equality Act;
+- certain equalities information may be shared to public sector bodies and unions in an anonymised form (your identifying information including name, data of birth, address is removed), to ensure equality of opportunity, under substantial public interest using relevant legislation for example the Equality Act;

-- trade union membership information may be processed, for example to ensure membership payments are made;
+- trade union membership information may be processed, to ensure membership payments are made

 4 Why we process your information